Zetison/ASIGA/README.md

 	- The Petrov--Galerkin Conjugated formulation (formulation = 'PGC')
 	- The Bubnov--Galerkin Unconjugated formulation (formulation = 'BGU')
 	- The Petrov--Galerkin Unconjugated formulation (formulation = 'PGU')
+- IGA using the PML method after Bérenger (method = 'PML')
+	- General spline based (formulation = 'GSB')
+	- Standard formulation (formulation = 'STD') (this is only implemented for spherical PML for testing purposes)
 - IGA using absorbing boundary conditions (method = 'ABC')
 	- Bayliss-Gunzburger-Turkel-operators (formulation = 'BGT')
 - IGA using best approximation (method = 'BA').
 Only available when analytic solution exist